rootstream/_ARCHIVED-monologue/README.md

 #### options

 - `endpoint`: Monologue endpoint to connect to
+- `apiKey`: API key to be used to connect to the Monologue endpoint
 - `timeout`: timeout for all network operations over websocket (before RPC calls are considered expired - default: 15s)
 - `listeners`: maximum number of RPC methods you are trying to register over Monologue (default: 100)

 ### `connect()`

 Attempts to connect to the endpoint passed in the constructor.
 This is an async method.
 You should `await` it.
 This is not reentrant!

 ### `call(to, name, ...args)`